-The College Review Committee (CRC) and Unit Review Committees (URC) are elected according to CHHS by-laws before the end of each academic year.
+The College Review Committee (CRC) and Unit Review Committees (URC) are elected according to CHHS Faculty Organization bylaws before the end of each academic year.

 The Dean's Office schedules and hosts an information forum for any interested faculty to discuss review procedures, preparation of review materials, and academic career development before the end of each academic year.